dev1virtuoso/eliza-ctss/README.md

 ## Prerequisites

-You will need a Unix like environment that can compile C code and run Python and bash scripts.
+You will need a Unix like environment that can compile C code and run Python and shell scripts.
+This has been tested on

+* Arch Linux
+* Debian
+* MacOS

+but may work on other Unix/Linux flavours.

 You will also need the `telnet` command line program or a GUI telnet client.

 ## `env.sh`